zukiwong/AI-Disguise/README.md

-# AI Disguiser
+# WordShelf

+*Find the right words, right away.*

 ## Project Overview
-An AI-powered text transformation web application that helps users disguise and restyle their text using different styles and purposes.
-Transform your writing to match various contexts, audiences, and communication goals.
+WordShelf is like a personal shelf for your everyday messages.
+Whether you need to explain something clearly, write a quick excuse, or handle an awkward moment without overthinking — just open WordShelf and pick the right words.

 ## Features

-### Core Transformation Modes
+### With WordShelf, you can:

+**Store your own responses**: Build a personal library you can always come back to.
+- Create custom writing styles and templates
+- Save frequently used phrases and responses
+- Build your personal communication toolkit

+**Explore shared shelves**: See how others handle real-life situations and borrow their ideas.
+- Browse community-shared responses
+- Discover new ways to express yourself
+- Learn from different communication styles

+**Generate variants**: Create multiple versions of the same idea — consistent in meaning, different in tone.
-- **Style Mode**: Transform text into different writing styles
+- Transform text into different writing styles (Chat, Poetry, Social, Story)
-  - Chat: Casual, conversational tone for messaging
-  - Poetry: Artistic, expressive style with rhythm
-  - Social: Engaging content optimized for social media
-  - Story: Narrative format for storytelling
-- **Purpose + Audience Mode**: Tailor communication based on intent and target
+- Tailor communication based on purpose and audience
 - Multiple purposes: Explain, Persuade, Comfort, Inform, Request, etc.
 - Various audiences: Friends, Boss, Children, Colleagues, Family, etc.

 ### User Experience
-- **Random Transform**: Surprise yourself with unexpected style combinations
+- **Smart Suggestions**: AI-powered text transformation
 - **Real-time Progress**: GSAP-powered animations during transformation
 - **History Management**: Save and revisit your transformations
 - **User Authentication**: Login via Google or GitHub